ckapak/brewdog-api/readme.md

 ## BrewDog Beers Project

 A small fun project where I created a single page React application to consume a BrewDog Punk JSON API.
-This was built in 24-hours.
+This project was built in 24-hours.

 You can find the BrewDog Punk Base URL: https://api.punkapi.com/v2/beers/

+You can visit the website here: https://brewdog-catalogue.herokuapp.com/

 ## Website Architecture:
 ### See all beers